baumanab/CarND-MPC-Project/README.md

 Values of N investigated were 20, 10, and 5.  dt values investigated were 0.05, 0.1, 0.15, 0.2, and 0.3.
 Values of N higher than 10 tended
 to add additonal computational latency.
 Values of dt below 0.1 resulted in more abrupt action (harder steer towards center).
 Values of of dt > 0.15 tended to create a very long trajectory predition, and cause errative behavior on corners.
 You can see this by watching the green line as it wraps around itself and causes the vehicle to spin out.
-As fun experiment I also adjusted the dt way down along with the Kinematic model scaling explained below.
-This resulted in the vehicle travelling very smoothly around the track, backwards.

 ## Pre-Processing
 To accomplish our task waypoint coordinates were transformed from global (map) coordinates to vehicle coordinates.